raganwald/raganwald.github.com/_posts/2017-01-12-quadtrees-time-space-life.md

 ### studying life

 In order to investigate really complicated patterns, we need fast hardware and an algorithm for performing a stupendous amount of computation.
-In the 1980s, Bill Gosper discovered that memoized and canonicalized hashtrees could be used to simulate tremendously large patterns over enormous numbers of generations.
+In the 1980s, Bill Gosper discovered that memoized and canonicalized quadtrees could be used to simulate tremendously large patterns over enormous numbers of generations.
 He called the algorithm [hashlife].

 One practical application of hashlife is to help us understand the significance of Conway's original proof.
 The proof is difficult for a layperson (like myself) to follow.